zebmoffat/Palette-Picker/README.md

 ﻿# Palette-Picker

 Palette Picker is a React application that uses The Color API (https://www.thecolorapi.com/) to generate five colors, or a palette.
 Palettes are generated from a theme and can be generated randomly or with a suggested color by the user.
 Palettes are great for inspiration, UI themes, and much more.

+Palette Picker can be used online at https://zebmoffat.github.io/Palette-Picker/ or installed locally.